 Why is it important for students facing an academic integrity charge to know their student handbook?

 When a student is facing an accusation like cheating, plagiarism, or other honor code violation, the handbook contains the procedures the student will face.

 A student should never rely on the university to tell them what to do.
-It is not that they will purposely mislead a student, but I have worked with several students whose own university does not follow their policies.
-If a school is not following their policies, things can quickly turn against the student.
+It is not that they will purposely mislead a student, but Asselta Law P.A. has worked with several students whose university does not follow its own policies.
+If a school is not following its policies, things can quickly turn against the student.

 Yes.
-I help students all over the country defend against accusations of academic integrity violations.
-Using nearly two decades of legal experience combined with a specialized knowledge of the student disciplinary process, I help students gain successful outcomes.
+Richard Asselta helps students all over the country defend against accusations of academic integrity violations.
+Using nearly two decades of legal experience combined with a specialized knowledge of the student disciplinary process, he helps students gain successful outcomes.

 Yes.
-I also attend hearings as an adviser to support students during the committee hearing process.
-The presence of an adviser with my background supports the students to make the best possible presentation and keeps the academic panel hearing fair.
+Mr. Asselta also attends hearings as an adviser to support students during the committee hearing process.
+The presence of an adviser with his background supports the students to make the best possible presentation and keeps the academic panel hearing fair.

 Call Today For Help Building An Honor Code Violation Defense: 855-338-5299